sfigg/commercialization-public/docset/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

     Keep the following in mind when creating your LayoutModification.xml file:

-    -   If you are pinning a Classic Windows applications using the **start:DesktopApplicationTile** tag and you don’t know the application’s application user model ID, you need to create a .lnk file in a legacy Start Menu directory before first boot.
+    -   If you are pinning a Windows desktop applications using the **start:DesktopApplicationTile** tag and you don’t know the application’s application user model ID, you need to create a .lnk file in a legacy Start Menu directory before first boot.
     -   If you use the **start:DesktopApplicationTile** tag to pin a legacy .url shortcut to Start, you must create a .url file and add this file to a legacy Start Menu directory before first boot.

     For the above scenarios, you can use the following directories to put the .url or .lnk files: